 Equal opportunities in employment

-We will avoid unlawful discrimination in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits, discipline and selection for redundancy.
-Job descriptions will avoid any unnecessary requirements, (those unrelated to effective performance), that may otherwise have deterred applicants.
+We will avoid unlawful discrimination in all aspects of employment including recruitment, promotion, pay and benefits, discipline, selection for redundancy, and opportunities for training.
+Job descriptions will avoid any unnecessary requirements (those unrelated to effective performance) that may otherwise have deterred applicants.
 We will base decisions on objective criteria.
 We will consider making reasonable adjustments in recruitment as well as in day-to-day employment.

 Service users, suppliers and others